Street Maintenance

 Skip Navigation LinksHome » Departments » Public Works » Street Maintenance » Snow Plow Tracking

-Because of the City of Ann Arbor's use of an automatic vehicle location (AVL) system, anyone with a computer, tablet or smartphone can access an online map to track the work of snowplows throughout the city.
-This map allows viewers to see the real-time locations and status of snow plows (where the plows are right now and what they are doing).
+The City of Ann Arbor uses an automatic vehicle location (AVL) system.
+Anyone with a computer, tablet or smartphone can access an online map to track the work of snowplows throughout the city.
+This map allows viewers to see where the plows are right now and what they are doing.

 FAQ on the AVL tracking application